 Whitewater Parks Explained

-These traditional kayak parks are valued not only for the tremendous amount of river play that they accommodate, but also for the economic impacts that they provide to a given community.
-Parks such as the Clear Creek Whitewater Park in Golden, CO and the Vail Whitewater Park in Vail, CO create millions of dollars of economic impact per year.
-These impacts are all external to the whitewater kayak park, which is free to use.
-Instead, these impacts are to local businesses such as hotels, restaurants, gas stations and grocery stores.
+These traditional kayak parks are valued not only for the tremendous amount of river play that they provide but also for the economic impact that they bring to a community.
+Parks such as the Smelter Whitewater Park in Durango, CO and the Eagle River Park in Eagle, CO generate millions of dollars of economic impact every year.

 As the parks themselves are free to use, these impacts are external and wide-ranging, seen through local businesses such as hotels, restaurants, gas stations, and grocery stores.

 Often referred to as “Whitewater Superparks”, pumped whitewater parks are a relatively new type of venue that provides dynamic outdoor attractions for groups, families, or solo adventurers.
 These parks create whitewater in a man-made channel using a pump station and custom-designed obstacles.
 This is typically the type of whitewater park used to host Olympic and World Championship events.

 The parks are also highly unique and innovative.

 - Few whitewater “Superparks” exist around the globe, and those that do are highly utilized attractions.